Koboo/at-command/README.md

         } else {
             value = value.toLowerCase(Locale.ROOT);
             List<String> completions = new ArrayList<>();
-            // Check if the typed value if present in our subarguments and add them to the list. for (String completion : COMPLETIONS) {
+            // Check if the typed value starts with anything present in our subarguments and add them to the list. for (String completion : COMPLETIONS) {
                 if(completion.startsWith(value) && !completions.contains(completion)) {
                     completions.add(value);